 Simple?
 Not at all.

 See, when Republicans talk about the “free market” and how the “greatest” is chosen by this fabled marketplace – that’s what Charles Darwin described in 1859 as “natural selection” in his book, Origin of the Species.
-So when evolution-denier Congresswoman Michelle Bachmann (R-MN) says she wants to repeal socialist Obamacare with “free market” solutions.
-She’s pleading for competition.
+So when evolution-denier former Congresswoman Michelle Bachmann (R-MN) said she wanted to repeal socialist Obamacare with “free market” solutions, she’s pleading for competition.
 A competition that, naturally, selects winners and losers.

 Like I said, Republicans are not all-in on being against science.
 The GOP treats science as their illegitimate love child.
 They deny its existence for political purposes, while quietly funneling child support to it.